theheking/intro-to-r/content/5_datavisualisation.md

 Much of the material here was adapted from the ggplot2 Tutorial from [IQSS](https://iqss.github.io/dss-workshops/Rgraphics.html).

-To investigate more into colour palettes [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html)
+Find more detail on the `viridis` colour palettes [here](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html)